-- most of land south of Clair Rd. is on Paris/Galt Moraine - criterion selected to define "significant portions" of Moraine : 20% slope - in effect any hill south of Clair Rd. is in NHS if it has a 20% slope
+- most of land south of Clair Rd. is on Paris/Galt Moraine - criterion selected to define "significant portions" of Moraine : 20% slope - in effect any hill south of Clair Rd. is in NHS if it has a 20% slope only 40 ha with linkage overlay

-• Is a hill a Natural Heritage feature?

-- or a flood risk-free place to build a house without disturbing wetlands? - Does the landform criterion really add "significant protection"? - can we remove it and gain some building space?
+- Is a hill a Natural Heritage feature? - or a flood risk-free place to build a house without disturbing wetlands? - Does the landform criterion really add "significant protection"? - can we remove it and gain some building space?